atbaker/tweetcheck/README.md

 This is also the technique used to deploy TweetCheck to production, using with [docker-machine](https://github.com/docker/machine).

+A few things to keep in mind when running TweetCheck locally:
-**NOTE:** If you are running Docker on Mac or Windows, you will need to use the result of your `boot2docker ip` command instead of localhost.
+- If you are running Docker on Mac or Windows, you will need to use the result of your `boot2docker ip` command instead of localhost
+- When you try to authorize a Twitter handle with TweetCheck, you will be redirected to tweetcheck.com, not localhost.
+To complete authorization, just replace the `tweetcheck.com` part of the callback URL with localhost (or your `boot2docker ip`)

 ### Developing for TweetCheck